 - World of Hyatt (1 option)

-Many people like the Ink Business Preferred® Credit Card as it has several reward categories, 1:1 airline and hotel point transfers, a 25% travel redemption bonus, and a valuable 100,000 bonus points signup offer ($1,250 award travel value, earned after spending $15,000 in the first 3 months of account opening) along with a reasonable $95 annual fee.
+Many people like the Ink Business Preferred® Credit Card as it has several reward categories, 1:1 airline and hotel point transfers, a 25% travel redemption bonus along with a reasonable $95 annual fee.
+New Ink Business Preferred® Credit Card cardholders can earn 100k bonus points after spending $8,000 on purchases in the first 3 months from account opening.
+That’s $1,000 cash back or $1,250 toward travel when redeemed through Chase Ultimate Rewards®.
 Our Chase Ink Business Preferred review dives into more detail about the card benefits.

 However, business travelers can also maximize their loyalty with several of the best airline and hotel loyalty programs.